Menu

 Intent

-At Larkrise Primary School, we have designed our Engineering (Also known as Design and Technology) curriculum to enable children to become creative thinkers with a practical understanding of the world.
-We currently use some resources from the Kapow Primary Schemes of Work to support planning.
-This is based on the Design Technology National Curriculum.
+At Larkrise Primary School, we have designed our Engineering (also known as Design and Technology) curriculum to enable children to become creative thinkers with a practical understanding of the world.
+We currently use some resources from the Kapow Primary Schemes of Work to support planning, which is based on the Design Technology National Curriculum.

 The Engineering Curriculum also covers key aspects of the Statutory Framework for the Early Years Foundation Stage where technology is used to enhance the seven areas of learning.